State Library of North Carolina: DVDs and Videos

 A collection of videocassettes and DVDs designed to support the departments and programs of the state government.
 The collection is particularly strong in the areas of business, human resource development, and safety training.
 The videos and DVDs can be borrowed by state agencies and/or state employees for 10 days.
 All videos and DVDs are shelved in closed stacks which are only accessible to State Library staff.
 A patron can request videos and DVDs at the State Library's Information Desk.

 Library for the Blind and Physically Handicapped collection

-The Library for the Blind and Physically Handicapped offers the same book and magazine titles found in a typical public library.
+Accessible Books and Library Services, previously known as 'The Library for the Blind and Physically Handicapped' offers the same book and magazine titles found in a typical public library.
 Materials are in large print, braille, or audio formats.
-The audio materials are either cassette tapes or record discs.
+The audio materials are available in the app BARD, or through specialized USB Cassettes.
+Materials were previously either cassette tapes or record discs.
 Patrons may read one or more formats of their choice.
 The cassette tape and records are recorded at slower speeds than commercially available tapes and records.
 Thus, the library also loans specially designed cassette players and record players to patrons who request tape or record service.
 All of these resources are housed in the Library for the Blind and Physically Handicapped at 1841 Capital Boulevard in Raleigh.